syscoin/syscoin1/README.md

 - Data storage
 - Data alias reservation
 - Distributed marketplate
-- (soon) Gambling
+- (soon) Distributed Gaming
-- (soon) Elections and pools
+- (soon) Distributed Elections and polls
-- (soon) Encrypted communication & shared content storage
+- (soon) Distributed Encrypted communication & shared content storage

 For more information, as well as an immediately useable, binary version of the SysCoin client sofware, see http://www.syscoin.org.